-The disclosures of significant accounting judgements, estimates and assumptions relating to revenue from contracts with customers are provided in Note 2.1.(e)(i)
+The disclosures of significant accounting judgements, estimates and assumptions are provided in Note 2.2.

 However, Goods and Service Tax (GST) is not received by the Company on its own account.
 Rather, it is tax collected on value added to the commodity by the seller on behalf of the government.
 Accordingly, it is excluded from revenue.